Server

 Testing server code

 Standard Go test files (*_test.go) live next to the package source inside server/.
-Run them from inside the sibling:
+Run them from inside the member:

 go test ./...